-The Controller and the Service Engine are connected to the Management network.
+The Controller and the Service Engine are connected to the Management Network.
 When you install and configure the NSX Advanced Load Balancer, provide a static, routable IP address for each Controller VM.

 The Service Engines can use DHCP.
 If DHCP is unavailable, you can configure a pool of IP addresses for the Service Engines.

-For more information, see Configure Static Routes.
+For more information, see Configure Default Gateway.